 ‘Tis the season to pick apples, according to country folk.
 Garsons Farm, in Surrey, is a 155-acre, PYO (Pick Your Own) haven where you can do just that.
 The Thomsons family have managed the farm since 1871 and used to supply Borough Market, but now we have to go to them.
 No complaints here, though, as it makes for a perfect autumnal day out.
 Once you’ve been let loose on the apple trees, take your harvest to the exit tills to ‘weigh and pay’, then smugly glide back to the capital with your basketful.
 Baking apple crumble and/or apple pie is essential, post-day trip.

 Get there: 30 minutes by train to Esher from London Waterloo, then a bus; around one hour by car.

-Like something out of ‘The Blair Witch Project’, or perhaps more ‘Jonathan Creek’, Pluckley in Kent is the setting of so many supernatural stories that itís widely regarded as England’s most haunted village.
+Like something out of ‘Jonathan Creek’, Pluckley in Kent is the setting of so many supernatural stories that it’s widely regarded as Britain’s most haunted village.
 Its 12 reported ghosts include a highwayman, a monk, a Tudor lady and (God have mercy on our souls) a woman who sells watercress.
-If you fail to spot any spooks, those who can remember ‘The Darling Buds of May’ can look out for some of the locations from ‘90s TV series instead.
+If you fail to spot any spooks, those who can remember ‘The Darling Buds of May’ can look out for some of the locations from the ’90s TV series instead.